Dealing with unbounded gradients in stochastic saddle-point optimization: Algorithm and main results

 The first term in this decomposition then can be further written as the sum of \emph{regrets} of the min and the max players:

-These terms can then be controlled via the standard regret analysis of \COMID due to \citet{duchi2010composite}.
+These terms can then be controlled via the standard regret analysis of \COMID due to \citet{duchi2010composite}, and an additional ``ghost-iterate'' trick to account for adaptive comparators (see Section~3 of \citealp{nemirovski2009robust}).
 In particular, a few lines of calculations (along the lines of the online gradient descent analysis of \citealp{Zin03}) yield the following bound on the sum of the two regrets:

 Recalling the form of the gradient estimators, we note that